revoxhere/duino-coin/README.md

 import duco_api
 ```

-First you need to initialize the connection to the socket, to do this you use
+First you need to initialize the connection to the server

 ```
 duco_api.init_socket() #returns an instance of the socket connection but also makes it global